Rano Kau: The crater

 Rano Kau has a crater lake which is one of the island's only three natural bodies of fresh water.
 The lake is located approximately 100 m above sea level, but is more than 200 m below the highest of the crater's ridges.
 The volcanic cone is largely surrounded by water, and much of it has been eroded back to form high sea cliffs which at one point (te kari kari) have started to bite into the crater wall.
 The inside walls of the crater are sloped at an angle of between 65° (steepest, near the crest) and 45° (gentlest, at the lake shore).
 From the ruins of the ceremonial village of Orongo the cliff face drops to the southwest at an angle of 50° to the sea shore some 300 m below.
 On its northern side, the volcano slopes down to Mataveri International Airport.

 Rano Kau is in the World Heritage Site of Rapa Nui National Park and gives its name to one of the seven sections of the park.
 The principal archaeological site on Rano Kau is the ruined ceremonial village of Orongo which is located at the point where the sea cliff and inner crater wall converge.
 One ahu with several moai was recorded on the cliffs at Rano Kau in the 1880s, but had fallen to the beach by the time of the Routledge expedition in 1914.

-As well as basalt, it contains several other igneous rocks including obsidian (for which it was one of the major sources for the island's stoneworkers) and pumice.
+In addition to basalt, it contains several other igneous rocks including obsidian (for which it was one of the major sources for the island's stoneworkers) and pumice.

-The crater is almost a mile across and has its own micro climate.
+The crater is almost a mile across and has its own microclimate.
 Sheltered from the winds that wet most of the rest of the island, figs and vines flourish at Rano Kau.
 The inner slope was the site of the last toromiro tree in the wild until the specimen was chopped down for firewood in 1960.